0xClandestine/wand-rs/README.md

 - `--root`: Root directory to search for function occurrences (default: current directory)
 - `--delete`: Remove unused functions from the Solidity file(s)
 - `--ignore`: Patterns for function names to ignore (default: `^test`)
+- `--no-match-path`: Skip searching for function occurrences in the specified directories

 ## Adding New Commands